l-teles/steampipe-plugin-fleetdm/docs/tables/fleetdm_activity.md

   created_at,
   actor_full_name,
   type,
-  details ->> 'query_name' AS query_name_detail -- Example: Extract query name if present in details FROM fleetdm_activity
+  details ->> 'public_ip' AS public_ip -- Example: Extract public IP if present in details FROM fleetdm_activity
 ORDER BY